kailash-manasarovar/statement/docs/timeline/2026/june.md

 - A British Sikh from Nuneaton (who I had initially thought was Muslim and still wonder because of the accent).
 - We got on but he was trying it on a bit and he was obviously a spy.
 - He was sharing with Henry.
+- Henry introduced him as Gerald before anyone met him; he said Gerald had arrived already and was sleeping.
 - Mani and the Canadian became "available men" over the trip, and Jyotir made sure to tell me.
 - Yawn.
+- Mani and Henry get really sick at the end of the trip.

 #### The American and the Russian